laurelmackenzie/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Morphological and syntactic variation
+- Phonological, morphological, and syntactic variation
 - Regional varieties of British and American English
 - Language change across the lifespan